-In our house badusha is the most sought after sweet, being both hubby and kids favourite.
+In our house badusha is the most sought-after sweet, being both hubby and kids favorite.
 Whenever I make it, my elder son would take the whole container and keep it in his room.

-During my last visit to India, we had a small get-together of school friends.
-It was kind of potluck meet, and for my part, I made this sweet.
+During my last visit to India, we had a small get-together with school friends.
+It was a kind of potluck meet, and for my part, I made this sweet.

 It was liked and enjoyed by all my friends and they all wanted the recipe.
 So this is for all of them, and for the rest of my friends who could not get to taste it.